dr-leo/PyHyphen/README.txt

 * Hyphenator.info is now of a container type for 'url', 'locales' and 'filepath' of the dictionary.
 * the Hyphenator.language attribute is deprecated
-* install dictionaries from LiberaOffice's git repository by default
+* install dictionaries from LibreOffice's git repository by default
-* dictools.install('xx_YY') will install all dictionaries found for the 'xx' language and associate them with all relevant locales as described in the dictionaries.xcu file in LiberaOffice's git repository.
+* dictools.install('xx_YY') will install all dictionaries found for the 'xx' language and associate them with all relevant locales as described in the dictionaries.xcu file in LibreOffice's git repository.
 * upgraded the C library to v2.8.3